-As mentioned previously, the TOE is the firmware of an enterprise network multifunction printer designed to be shared by many client computers and human users.
-It performs the functions of copying, faxing, printing, and scanning of documents.
-It can be connected to a local network through the embedded Jetdirect Inside's built-in Ethernet, to an analog phone line using its internal analog fax modem, or to a USB device using its USB port (but the use of which must be disabled in the evaluated configuration).
+As mentioned previously, the TOE is the firmware of a printer designed to be shared by many client computers and human users.
+It performs the functions of storing and printing print jobs.
+It can be connected to a local network through the embedded Jetdirect Inside's built-in Ethernet.